MrArna/mapreduceCrawler/README.md

 -----------------

 ######Script
 The script to retrive pdf from the web was developed using python3, exploiting the [IEEE APIs](http://ieeexplore.ieee.org/gateway/) in order to retrieve the papers.
-It also exploits the "wget" functionality provided by the OS, hence corresponding command and the python module used by the script should be installed in the system before using it.
+It also exploits the "wget" CLI functionality provided by the OS, hence corresponding command and the python modules used by the script should be installed in the system before using it.

 ######Application
 The application was developed with with IntelliJIDEA IDE for a distributed environment where Hadoop and MapReduce are installed and configured.
 SBT was also exploited in order to manage the libraries and to create a fat jar containing all the needed jars and also the name finder pertained models.
 In particular it was developed using the following environment: the Hortonworks SandBox VM, hosted via VMWARE in a OS X 10 native environment.